justeattakeaway/pie/apps/pie-docs/src/components/modal/overview/overview.md

     do: {
         type: usageTypes.text,
         items: [
-            "Use to inform users about a task can can contain information, require decisions or involve multiple tasks."
+            "Use to inform users about a task can contain information, require decisions or involve multiple tasks."
         ]
     },
     dont: {